Small-JS/SmallJS/Examples/Pharo/Server/PharoServer.md

 # Pharo server example

 This will help you:
-- Download and install Pharo
+- Download and install Pharo.
-- Setup Pharo windows for development and monitoring
+- Setup Pharo windows for development and monitoring.
 - Startup the SmallJS Pharo example server.

-## Downloading & installing Pharo

 Note: If you already have Pharo running, \
-you can skip the installation steps and go the step "Importing code"
+you can skip the installation steps and go the paragraph:\
+`Installing the SmallJS example app`

+## Downloading & installing Pharo (MacOS)

+2024-09-23:
+Pharo currently crashes on the latest standalone VM and image on my (older) Intel MacOS Monterey.\
+Alternatively, you install Pharo  with the Pharo Launcher.\
+But then the app and image will be stored outside the repo folder.\
+Be sure to set the correct paths in the file: `/Examples/Pharo/Server/.env`

+And if you change the Pharo package `Smalljs-Server`,\
+after `fileOut`, remember to copy it back to the source folder.

+## Downloading & installing Pharo (Windows and Linux)

 "Pharo standalone" can be downloaded at the bottom of this page:
 > [https://pharo.org/download](https://pharo.org/download)

-### Installing the image
+### Installing the images

 First download the zipped standalone version of the Pharo image.\
 It will have a name like: `latest-64.zip`\
 Extract it to the SmallJS repo folder:
 > `Examples/Pharo/Server`

-### Installing the VM

-Then download the zipped standalone version of the Pharo VM.\
+Download the zipped standalone version of the Pharo VM.\
 It will have a name like: `pharo-vm-Windows-x86_64-stable.zip`\
 Extract it to the SmallJS repo folder:
 > `Examples/Pharo/Server/vm`